Chooks22/express-fsr/README.md

 ## Directory Structure

-`fs-express-router` reads all files inside your `routes` (or wherever you point it to) directory, and builds the route based on the file's path and applies the exported verb (`export const get, post, put, // etc...`) as the handlers.
+`fs-express-router` reads all files inside your `routes` (or wherever you point it to) directory, and builds the route based on the file's path and applies the exported verb (`const get, post, put, // etc...`) as the handlers.

 ## Router Config